jeromeetienne/learningthreejs.com-backup/source/_posts/2011-08-14-dat-gui-simple-ui-for-demos.markdown

 [Dat.gui](http://code.google.com/p/dat-gui/)
 is a GUI widget for your demos.
 It provide way for the user to set parameters of the demo to play with it.
 It is simple to code, yet cool and minimalist on the screen.
+It is the blue vuemeters on the screenshot below.
+This post is a presentation of the library.

 {% img right /data/dat_gui_simple_ui_for_demos/datgui_integrated.png Integrated %}